caguirre1378/Data-Analyst-Portfolio/README.md

 **Problems and Solutions**

-Problem 1: Customer Checkout Optimization
+Problem A: Customer Checkout Optimization

 Objective: Reduce customer balking by optimizing cashier allocation using queueing theory models.